Category

 Ecosystem Damage

-Addressing air pollution requires a multi-faceted approach, involving individuals, communities, industries, and governments.
-Here are some key strategies to tackle this global issue:
+Addressing air pollution requires a multi-faceted approach, including regulatory measures, technological innovations, and public awareness.
+Below are key elements to consider:

 Air